ssorj/quiver/README.md

 captures its output.
 It has options for defining the execution parameters, selecting the implementation, and reporting statistics.

-`quiver` makes it easy to launch many `quiver-arrow` instances.
+`quiver` makes it easy to launch `quiver-arrow` instances.
 In the future, it will collate the results from the individual `quiver-arrow` runs and produce a consolidated report.

 ## Installation